wkguoKBR/Guides/matlab_docker_microservice_guide.md

        1.4062
    ```

-3) **Package Function as into a Deployable Code Archive**
+2) **Package Function as into a Deployable Code Archive**

-   The next step is to package the `simplebondprice` function into a code archive with `compiler.build.productionServerArchive`
+   The next step is to package `simplebondprice` into a code archive with the `compiler.build.productionServerArchive` function.

    ```
    >> mservice = compiler.build.productionServerArchive('simplebondprice.m','ArchiveName','bondtools','Verbose','on')